-In the Optimizely CMS, the page tree structure is located in edit view under Pages.
+In the Episerver CMS, the page tree structure is located in edit view under Pages.
 At the top of the structure is the root page, usually with one or more start pages directly underneath.
 The structure of the website is made up of pages.
 By default, the page structure is reflected in the navigation menus.
-To simplify navigation, limit the submenu structure to a maximum of three levels.
+To simplify navigation, you should limit the submenu structure to a maximum of three levels.

 Your website might be customized with other symbols implemented by the partner developer.

 Use drag-and-drop to move a page, or select Cut in the context menu for the page you want to move, and select Paste for the destination page.
 You can also move pages by using keyboard commands Ctrl+x or Cmd+x, and Ctrl+v or Cmd+v.

 When you move a page, internal links are redirected to the new location and are not broken.
 However, external links pointing to the moved page will be broken.

 Select Copy in the context menu for the page you want to copy, and select Paste for the destination page.
 You can also copy pages by using keyboard commands Ctrl+c or Cmd+c, and Ctrl+v or Cmd+v.